CumulusNetworks/docs/content/cumulus-linux-510/System-Configuration/Access-Control-Lists/Access-Control-List-Configuration.md

 ### Set DSCP on Transit Traffic

-The examples here use the *mangle* table to modify the packet as it transits the switch.
+The following examples use the *mangle* table to modify the packet as it transits the switch.
 DSCP is in {{<exlink url="https://en.wikipedia.org/wiki/Differentiated_services#Configuration_guidelines" text="decimal notation">}} in the examples below.

 {{< tabs "730 ">}}
 {{< tab "iptables rule ">}}